 Often viewed as a homogenous region, Europe is in fact a disparate area – politically, economically, and culturally.
 Far from seeing this as a negative, we believe it should be viewed as a huge source of opportunity.
 Europe comprises a variety of countries – from Norway and Sweden located in Northern Europe to Spain and Italy in the South – each with their own success stories.

-Europe may continue to face problems for some time to come.
-In our view, there are a number of successful managers in this sector that have proven investors can still be rewarded even when the economic backdrop is far from bright.
-Our favourites feature on the Wealth 150.
+There are a number of successful managers in this sector that have proven investors can still be rewarded even when the economic backdrop is far from bright.
+Our favourites feature on the Wealth 150+.

 Please remember past performance is not a guide to future returns.
 Where no data is shown, figures are not available.
 This information is provided to help you choose your own investments, remember they can fall as well as rise in value so you may not get back the original amount invested.

 Most global stock markets grew strongly over the year to 31 January 2018 and Europe was no exception.
 Many investors became more confident in the region’s prospects, as many companies started to deliver stronger results and several anti-EU political parties were rejected by their constituents.

 Over the year the main European stock market, as measured by the FTSE World Europe ex UK Index, grew 18.2%*.
 The shares of European smaller companies were even stronger and this benefited funds with a bias towards this area of the market, although this should not be seen as a guide to future performance.